wangvei/pydefect/tests/README.txt

 ------------------------------------------------------------------------------
 4. Analyze calculation data.
     a.
 Correct defect formation energies.
         a-1.
-Construct a JSON file named correction.json with
-            1. dielectric constant
-            2. reference potential of perfect supercell at the parent directory.
+Add a reference potential of perfect supercell to correction.json with

         a-2.
 Construct a full information JSON file of the defect in each directory.
             1. defect position